jina-ai/jina/README.md

 ## Get Started

-Document, Executor, and Flow are the three fundamental concepts in Jina.
+The document, Executor, and Flow are the three fundamental concepts in Jina.

 - [📄 **Document**](.github/2.0/cookbooks/Document.md) is the basic data type in Jina;
 - [⚙️ **Executor**](.github/2.0/cookbooks/Executor.md) is how Jina processes Documents;